bytedreamer/OSDP.Net/docs/powershell.md

 ## Documentation of Commands

-The documentation of the commands is the same for developers.
+The documentation of the OSDP commands is the same as for developers.
 It can be found [here](supported_commands.md).